Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 Drawn to evil is a tabletop role playing game designed for 2-5 players.
 Players take on the role of an investigator in a horror filled one session story.
 One player takes on the role of the Game Master, who controls the Evil, their minions and innocent bystanders.

-The exact choice of Evil, setting and playstyle is up to the Game Master and players but Drawn to Evil typically suits a modern setting with lovecraftian horror elements mixed in.
+The exact choice of Evil, setting and play style is up to the Game Master and players but Drawn to Evil typically suits a modern setting with lovecraftian horror elements mixed in.

 # Objective